 What are On-road Costs?

 On-road costs, or ORCs for short, are the charges for getting new vehicles, and overseas imports, ready to drive on our roads.
 Generally dealerships place the vehicle’s ‘For Sale’ sign and indicate the price of the car, with the ‘+ORCs’ at the end.
-These on-road costs typically include the standard NZ road registration costs, a Warrant of Fitness (WoF), as well as the road user charges (RUC) for diesel vehicles, plus a charge to inspect and prepare the car to ensure it’s ready to drive.
+These on-road costs typically include the standard NZ road registration costs, a Warrant of Fitness (WoF), tyre stewardship fee, as well as road user charges (RUC) for EV, diesel and PHEV hybrid vehicles, and a pre-delivery inspection to ensure it’s ready to drive.

 Some dealerships offer extra services as part of their on-road costs, but it’s totally up to them to decide the terms and it can vary depending on whether it is a used import or NZ new.
 A grooming service, inclusion of floor mats, and topping up a full tank of petrol are a few examples of these extras.